Skip to main content

 Method, privacy, and verification

-• Method fit.
-Grounded theory, reflexive thematic analysis, content analysis, framework analysis, and UX synthesis do not use evidence in the same way.
+• Does the method allow this step?
+Grounded theory, thematic analysis, content analysis, and UX work do not treat evidence in the same way.

 Choose a qualitative AI workflow